 The OnePlus 8 Pro is still a strong contender for the best OnePlus phone in 2021, even though the OnePlus 9 Pro is now available widely.
 That’s because the phone has received a significant price cut in North America, and it’s currently available for purchase on Amazon for under $700.
 At that price, you get a phone with Qualcomm’s Snapdragon 865 chip, a brilliant 120Hz display, and a 4,150mAh battery with 30W fast charging support.

 At its discounted price, the OnePlus 8 Pro is still a great buy in 2021.
-So, if you’re looking for a phone that offers flagship performance, but you don’t want to shell out $1,000, the OnePlus 8 Pro is your best bet.
+If you’re looking for a phone that offers flagship performance, but you don’t want to shell out $1,000, the OnePlus 8 Pro is your best bet.

-- The OnePlus 8 Pro is also a great pick for those who want a flagship experience without spending over $1,000.
+The OnePlus 8 Pro is also a great pick for those who want a flagship experience without spending over $1,000.
 While it doesn't come with Qualcomm's latest flagship SoC, it's no slouch in terms of performance.
-And it's a better pick than the OnePlus 9 for those who want all the additional premium features like an IP rating and wireless charging support.
+It's a better pick than the OnePlus 9 for those who want all the additional premium features like an IP rating and wireless charging support.